keboola/developers-docs/extend/docker/quick-start.md

 hash of the new image: `ded5321d5ba5`, which can be abbreviated to the first three characters, so we can later refer to it as `ded` or as `test` (the tag of the image).

-## Step 4 - Obtaining sample data and configuration
+## Step 4 -- Obtaining sample data and configuration
 Data between KBC and your Docker image are exchanged using [CSV files](/extend/common-interface/) which will be injected into the image when we run it.
 To simulate this, you can download an archive containing the data files and [configuration](/extend/common-interface/config-file/) in the exact same format as you will obtain it in production environment.

 To obtain the configuration, send a [Sandbox API Request](/extend/common-interface/sandbox/).
-You will receive an archive which contains a [/data/ folder](/extend/common-interface/) with tables and files from the input mapping and a?? configuration depending on the request body.
-In the request, you need to enter a configuration format which you choose to be either `Yaml` or `JSON`.
+You will receive an archive which contains a [/data/ folder](/extend/common-interface/) with tables and files from the input mapping, and a configuration depending on the request body.
+In the request, enter a configuration format: either `Yaml` or `JSON`.
 A sample request to `https://syrup.keboola.com/docker/sandbox?format=json`:

 {% highlight json %}
 {